-Water-repellant hairs on the hind and middle legs allow these nimble insects to skate on the surface of the water.
+Water striders have water-repellant hairs on the hind and middle legs that allow these nimble insects to skate on the surface of the water.
 Velvety hairs on their bodies allow them to stay dry though they spend all their time on water.

 Sometimes the first thing you notice are the small round shadows they create on the substrate beneath them, caused by the small dimples their feet make on the surface film of the water.

 Water striders in the genus Gerris are smaller, less than ½ inch long.

 Similar species: Although also called “water spiders,” water striders are true bugs (related to squash and assassin bugs, aphids, and cicadas), and therefore have 6 (not 8) legs and mouthparts modified into a single piercing hollow straw.

 Adult length (not counting legs): ½ to ¾ inch (A. remigis).